Conventional vs. FHA: Which is the right loan program for you?

 - Conventional loans will cost borrowers less than FHA loans over the long term.

 Many first-time homebuyers make the mistake of thinking their work begins and ends with finding a perfect home and negotiating a good price.
-They forget that choosing the right loan product is critically important too.
+They forget that choosing the right lender and loan product is critically important too.

 The right loan can potentially save thousands of dollars in fees.